ErikssonWilliam/PanoraGuard/README.md

 Once your feature branch is pushed:

 1. Create a merge request (MR) from your branch to the `development` branch in GitLab.
-2. Assign the lead developer(?) (or the appropriate reviewer) to review the changes.
-3. Ensure the option to **delete the source branch upon merge** is enabled.
+2. Ensure the option to **delete the source branch upon merge** is enabled.

-This will initiate the review process and integrate your changes into `development`.
+This will initiate the review process and integrate your changes into `development` when approved.

 ### Delete Your Working Branch Locally (After Merge)

-After the merge request is approved and merged, delete your local feature branch:
+After the merge request is approved and merged, switch back to the `development` branch and then delete your local feature branch that you just merged:

 ```bash
 git branch -d your-branch-name
 ```

-If the remote branch still exists (in case the option to delete it wasn't enabled during the merge), you can delete it manually:
+If the remote branch still exists (in case the option to delete it was not enabled during the merge), you can delete it manually:

 ```bash
 git push origin --delete your-branch-name